spencertipping/tau/doc/sigma-search.md

 2. It has one-to-many outputs
 3. It may be stateful/convergent if we cache intermediates
 4. We can break it into pieces, and we almost certainly should (!)
+5. Search and traversal do not mix; i.e. they are not the same process (!)

 ## Core compute logic